romanglo/2D-LEGO-GA/README.md

 ### Mutation

 There are several mutations we use:
-1. Swith a random brick with another one with different size.
+1. Switch a random brick with another one with different size.
 1. Add a random brick to a random empty location.
 1. Delete a random brick.
 1. Move a random brick to a random direction (left, right, bottom or up).